janlang1/HouseManager/README.md

   1. When call to MongoDB house returns a null (not an error or object) website breaks
     FIX: Check for null for campgrounds (check ownership) and for show.js then add flash and redirect
   2. When call to MongoDB comment returns
-    FIX: FIX: Check for null for comments (check ownership) and for show.js then add flash and redirect Need to do this for comment edit route too
+    FIX: Check for null for comments (check ownership) and for show.js then add flash and redirect Need to do this for comment edit route too

 Can use nested if statement in the function call back for the route